 How to Become a Nanny: Career Guide

 Research the requirements to become a nanny.
-Learn about the job description and duties, and read the step-by-step process to start a career in nannying.
+Learn about the job description and duties, and read the step-by-step process to start a career in as a nanny.

 A nanny is a childcare provider who also handles other duties in the home, such as cleaning, doing laundry or tutoring children.
 Nannies aid in the intellectual and emotional growth of the children they care for and often work for a family for the minimum contract of one year.
 They can be employed part- or full-time, and they often live with the families who employ them.
 Working and living with children can be demanding and tiring.
 Nannies might feel that the rewards outweigh the negatives, however, when they observe their young charges' progress.

-There are no educational requirements to become a nanny, but an associate's degree in early childhood education or certifications in specialized safety and childcare areas can potentially expand job opportunities.
+There are no educational requirements to become a nanny, but an associate's degree in early childhood education or certifications in specialized safety and childcare areas could expand job opportunities.
 The following table outlines common requirements to become a nanny:

 |Degree Level||No degree is required, but an associate's degree and/or specialized certifications may aid career advancement.*|